Introduction

-So, you have a website for your business and it looks amazing, you’re just now sitting patiently waiting for all those visitors to come and buy your stuff.
-You’ve posted on social media, told everyone you know, and you have had some traffic, but you have also heard of this magic thing called SEO and if you put a few keywords on your site you will get an instant rush of traffic.
+So, you have a website for your business and it looks amazing.
+Now your just sitting patiently waiting for all those visitors to come and buy your stuff.
+You’ve posted on social media, told everyone you know, and you have had some traffic.
+You have also heard of this magic thing called SEO and that if you put the right keywords on your site you will get an instant rush of traffic, right?

 So, what are keywords?

-Keywords are words you use throughout your website, pages, posts and products then give the search engines a little nudge to what you want to be found for in the search results.
-So, when a potential customer is searching Google looking for exactly what it is you offer they type in a question or phrase and hey presto your site pops up in the results.
+Keywords are words you use throughout your website, pages, posts and products.
+They give the search engines a little nudge to what you want to be found in the search results.
+So, when a potential customer is searching Google looking for exactly what it is you offer, they type in a question, or phrase, and hey presto your site pops up in the results.

 Now, just because you use a keyword on your page, for example, that doesn’t automatically mean that you will pop up as number one on the search results for that phrase.
-There’s a few other aspects that Google likes to take into account such as how much traffic your site gets, how relevant the page is to that term, your domain and page authority, back links to that page and so on.
-But understanding how keywords work and choosing the right keywords to use get you started on that road to success!
+There’s a few other aspects that Google likes to take into account too.
+These include how much traffic your site gets, how relevant the page is to that term, your domain and page authority, back links to that page and so on.
+But, understanding how keywords work and choosing the right keywords to use get you started on that road to success!

 Is a keyword just a word?

 The first thing I suggest is sitting down and writing a list of everything that comes into mind when thinking about your business.
-So being in the website support industry the things that come to mind straight away for my business are website support, website design, WordPress, membership sites and online courses – all very general things and far too broad.
-But let’s think a little more about my target audience – female entrepreneurs, mainly coaches so I can start to expand on this list then with things like ‘website support for the coaching industry’, ‘feminine web design’.
+So, being in the website support industry, the things that come to mind straight away for my business are website support, website design, WordPress, membership sites and online courses.
+These are all very general things and far too broad.
+But, let’s think a little more about my target audience.
+I target female entrepreneurs, mainly coaches, so I can start to expand on this list then with things like ‘website support for the coaching industry’, ‘feminine web design’.
 Get the picture?

 Don’t over think this, just write down everything that comes into your mind.